helidon-io/helidon-examples/examples/declarative/data-jdbc/postgres/README.md

        -d helidon-postgres
 ```

-Wait until `docker logs postgres` reports that the server is ready to accept connections before starting the application.
+Before starting the application, ensure that the PostgreSQL container is running and ready to accept connections.

 The password used in this example is intended only for local development.
 Use a strong, unique password and update both
 the Docker command and `src/main/resources/application.yaml` with the new value.
 For production deployments, provide